Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Facebook Messenger

-What was primarily a social app for conversing with family and friends, tested the corporate waters in 2015 by allowing business interactions between customers and companies.
+What was primarily a social app for casual conversations, tested the corporate waters in 2015 by allowing business interactions between customers and companies.

 In 2020, to compete with Zoom’s massive popularity, Facebook introduced Messenger Rooms.
-You can now create a room and keep it public, exclusive or design a link-based entry.
-While in Messenger video calls, you could view one main speaker and 6 participants at a time on screen, the new app allows better viewing for larger parties.
+You could create rooms, public, exclusive or on link-based entry.
+While in Messenger video calls, you could view one main speaker and 6 participants at a time on screen.
+The new video calling app allows better viewing for larger parties.

 2016: Whatsapp